-The Yakima Vet Clinic has sophisticated diagnostic imaging capabilities, a modern surgical suite and intensive care facilities, all of which are important in the diagnosis and treatment of difficult and complex diseases in your pet.
+The clinic has sophisticated diagnostic imaging capabilities, a modern surgical suite and intensive care facilities, all of which are important in the diagnosis and treatment of difficult and complex diseases in your pet.

 - Pre-anesthetic blood work is done in house prior to surgery in order to ensure that your pet is healthy enough to withstand the surgery.
 Liver or kidney issues may not show symptoms but can cause complications during surgery and can be easily detected with our in house blood chemistry units.

 - IV or SQ fluids.
 Intravenous or subcutaneous fluids will be recommended by the doctor on an individual case basis.
 Intravenous fluids help maintain blood pressure and thereby support your pet’s internal organs, including the kidneys.

 - Anesthetic monitoring.
 Monitoring of your pet’s heart rate, breathing, temperature, and oxygen levels will occur throughout the operation and during recovery.
 A pulse oximeter is a piece of monitoring equipment that is used to register oxygen levels and heart rate.
 Your pet will be connected to a pulse oximeter throughout general anesthesia procedures.

 - Post-anesthetic monitoring.
 We continue to monitor your pet during the post-surgery period to make sure he or she is recovering properly.

 - Antibiotic injections are given in order to prevent infection.